UNINETTSigma2/documentation/apps/namd.md

 ## Running NAMD

-Load one of the available NAMD modules, e.g.
+To load a NAMD module, run in the terminal

-    module load NAMD/2.12-intel-2017a-mpi
+    module load NAMD/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.